JeromeJULIEN/JeromeJULIEN/README.md

 Get the full control of our datas, our assets, our properties are the promises of the integration of blockchain into mainstream usecase.

 ## What am i doing ?
-I'm a fullstack web3 and iOS developer
+I'm a fullstack web3 developer on EVM and SVM

 My favorite stack is :